pynucastro/pynucastro/docs/source/python-network.rst

   * ``energy_release(dY)`` : computes the energy release (in erg/g) given the change
     in molar fractions ``dY``.
 This does not include weak-rate energy terms from neutrino losses and gamma deposition.
-    These contributions can be added separately during rate evaluations and therefore be included in self-heating integrations and :func:`NetworkSolution.energy_release_at <pynucastro.networks.python_network.NetworkSolution.energy_release_at>`.
+    These contributions are accumulated separately during rate evaluations and included in self-heating integrations and :func:`NetworkSolution.energy_release_at <pynucastro.networks.python_network.NetworkSolution.energy_release_at>`.